aka7/cis-rhel-ansible-audit/README.md

 ```
 reportgen.py will output file called  reports/html/cisreport.html

+This will generate report of all the runs found in reports/raw dir, for all hosts given in test-hosts inventory file.

 To output html report per failed control, with collapse list of host listed, run reportgen_per_control.py